 Charles City College Hall (1890), the first building on Morningside's campus, is listed individually on the National Register of Historic Places.
-It houses classrooms and offices for the History, Philosophy, Religious Studies, and Theatre Departments.
+It houses classrooms and offices for Department of Humanities.

-Lillian E. Dimmitt Residence Hall (1927) houses 380 students, and includes 14 apartments.
+Lillian E. Dimmitt Residence Hall (1927) houses 370 students.
+An extensive renovation of the facility was completed in the summer of 2015.